ZacharyStair/watsonwork-gmail-oauth2/README.md

-Go to [Watson Workspace](https://workspace.ibm.com) and create a space named **Examples**, then open the **Apps** tab for that space and add the **Weather** app to it.
+Go to [Watson Workspace](https://workspace.ibm.com) and create a space named **Examples**, then open the **Apps** tab for that space and add the **Messages** app to it.

 In the **Examples** space, say "*Is it raining in San Francisco?*".

-The Weather app will respond with a message asking you to confirm that you're interested in the weather in San Francisco:
+The Messages app will respond with a message asking you to confirm that you're interested in the weather in San Francisco:
 "*Hey [your name], I think you're looking for the weather conditions in San Francisco.
 Is that correct?*".

 Say "*yes*".

-The Weather app will then respond with the weather conditions in San Francisco, like this for example:
+The Messages app will then respond with the weather conditions in San Francisco, like this for example:
 "*San Francisco, CA, 48F Feels like 41F, Fair*"